Marketing Plans & Budgets

 Best Case Neutral Case Worst Case

-A marketing plan should address all of your strategies, tactics and budget, so you’ll need to review your brand strategy, pricing strategy and distribution channels beforehand.
+Since your plan should address your budget and all of your strategies and tactics, you’ll need to review your brand strategy, pricing strategy and distribution channels beforehand.
 You’ll also outline your major marketing campaigns for the year since they’ll be in your budget.

 Set your annual goals

-Build your entire marketing plan to achieve the goals that you define:
+Design your plan to achieve the goals that you define:

 • Quantitative (numeric) goals such as total revenue, profit, number of customers, units sold, and breakdowns by product or channel as needed.